Automobile Repossession Lawyer in Queens

 If your debt is secured, it is guaranteed by collateral, such as a home or vehicle.
 If you default on your car payments, your lender has the right to take back your vehicle without filing suit.
 In some cases, they can repossess your car without even notifying you beforehand.
 Because repossession can occur within a matter of weeks after you miss a payment, you must act quickly to avoid losing your vehicle.
 You must also fully understand your rights so you can hold your lender accountable if your rights are violated.

-At the Law Office of Seni Popat, we can help you understand your rights as a consumer and defend your vehicle against repossession.
+At the Law Office of Seni Popat, our bankruptcy attorney in Queens can help you understand your rights as a consumer and defend your vehicle against repossession.
 Our car repossession attorney has years of experience helping clients manage overwhelming debt and avoid the consequences of owing creditors more than they can pay.

 How to Stop Car Repossession in New York